brettchalupa/brettchalupa.github.io/hire.md

 If you are looking to partner with me and the project is something I am interested in, awesome.

-If you are looking to pay me to work with you, I have a sliding scale for my rate.
-If you are a non-profit or self-funded start-up, my rate is
+If you are looking to pay me to work with you, my rate is $100/hr.
-$75/hr.
-If you are neither of those, my rate is $100/hr.

 Sound good?
 Great.
 [Send me an email](mailto:brett@brettchalupa.com), and let's build something together.